 To make your recovery from incremental backup easier, here are a few tips:

 - Perform full backups from time to time.
-Starting a new incremental backup sequence is a good way to ensure you can recover data.
+Starting a new full backup sequence is a good way to ensure you can recover data.

 - Set a retention policy for your files.
 A retention policy allows you to choose how long to keep your old files and how many versions of each file you keep.
 With an incremental backup, it’s recommended to set a policy that allows you to delete old files after a given time, or files that have been deleted from your device.